austinjones/tab-rs/README.md

 **- State-agnostic:**  Tab provides a simple, consistent interface that works anywhere, in any state.

-**- Autocompleted:**  Tab provides dynamic autocompletion, so you can get oriented, and context switch fast.
+**- Autocompleted:**  Tab provides dynamic autocomplete, so you can get oriented, and context switch fast.

 **- Fast:**  Tabs launch in 50ms, and reconnect in 10ms.
 Keyboard latency (stdin to stdout) is under 5ms.